redis-developer/banking-on-redis/docs/02-STREAMS.md

 (integer) 50
 ```

-> I used XRANGE to find the 51st item in the stream and get it's ID so we could remove anything before it.
+> I used XRANGE to find the 51st item in the stream and get its ID so we could remove anything before it.
 What might that query look like?

 And check the length again:
 ```bash